-- Hair must be worn pulled back in a single ponytail or in a single bun and secured with plain barrettes. - No hair accessories are permitted such as headbands, scrunchies, decorated clips, etc. - No bobby pins are allowed.
+- Hair may be worn down or pulled back without added accessories such as headbands, scrunchies, decorated clips, etc. - Hair may not be colored with temporary color or glittered - No bobby pins are allowed.
 No hair fasteners that may slip/fall out are allowed.
 (Plain hairnets are allowed if wearing buns.)
-All team members must wear the same or similar hair styles. - No hair extensions are allowed